 I’m a gigantic fan of pasta salad made without mayonnaise.
 These mayo-free salads keep nicely at room temperature for hours, making them super convenient and tasty for summer parties and other outdoor activities in the heat.

+While I love a Creamy Pasta Salad, I also like a pasta salad I can serve year-round with no worries.
 I typically take these salads to potlucks in big disposable pans or plastic containers.
 This way, I can set it on the table and then forget about it.
+I never have to worry about a mayo free pasta salad spoiling quickly in the sun.

 - 8 ounces mini penne pasta or regular penne pasta